wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 The `source` and `result` ports can carry *sequences* when they are defined as such on their steps - and when permitted to be sequences they may also be *empty*, with no documents bound to them.

-Unlike the primary ports (likely named `source` and `result`), secondary ports are given names indicating the roles they play for their steps.
-Good examples include the `schema` secondary input port on validation steps, which a processor uses to provide a schema, or the `insertion` port on the `p:insert` step, for the data to be inserted.
+While the the primary ports will ordinarily be named `source` and `result`, the names of secondary ports may be less generic, to indicate what roles they play for their steps.
+For example, validation steps all have a `schema` secondary input port, for their schemas; the `p:insert` step has an `insertion` port for the data to be inserted, and so forth.

 ---